AAU Junior Olympic Games: Bodybuilding

 Bodybuilding was considered an appropriate sport to be judged in the AAU due to its focus and "good moral values to athletic youth."
 It is divided into four classes: Teen (ages 14–18), Collegiate (19-28), Women's, and Men's Natural.
 As of 2011, there has been no notice of how the sport's admission to the event line-up will be viewed by audiences.

 Because the sport is not "athletic" in its competitive sense, contestants will have to do the following: do a posing routine with including the required poses in three stages (preliminary, solo, and final posedown), and they will have to submit a video essay on the sport and its effects on their lives, including nutrition, exercise, and the bodybuilding lifestyle.

-It is important to note that the Teen Bodybuilding event will take place at a local high school to promote the sport among the youth and popularize it with worried parents.

 Bodybuilders will be judged on the following: overall mass, symmetry, aesthetic presentation, posing routine, submitted video essay, and inquiry.
 Any contestant found to be using illegal substances will be automatically disqualified, without opportunity to qualify in future AAU events.